-COS-7.8 Limited Gas Collection, Use, and Disposal
+COS-7.8 Gas Collection, Use, and Disposal

-The County shall require that gases emitted from all new discretionary oil and gas wells shall be collected and used or removed for sale or proper disposal, if feasible.
-Flaring or venting may only be allowed if the proponent demonstrates that conducting operations without flaring or venting is infeasible.
-In addition, flaring or venting in cases of emergency or for testing purposes consistent with federal, state, and local regulations.
+The County shall require that gases emitted from all new discretionary oil and gas wells shall be collected and used or removed for sale or proper disposal.
+Flaring or venting shall only be allowed in cases of emergency or for testing purposes.
 (RDR)